RevisionEdit on GitHub

 When you save an update to an existing document, you must include its current revision ID.
 If the revision ID you provide isn’t the current one, the update is rejected.
 When this happens, it means some other endpoint snuck in and updated the document before you.
 You need to fetch the new version, reconcile any changes, incorporate the newer revision ID, and try again.

-Keep in mind that Couchbase Lite is not a version control system and you must not use the versioning feature in your application (for example, you can’t use it to store the revision history of pages in a wiki).
-The old revisions are just cached—they are periodically thrown away when the database is compacted, and they’re never replicated.
-They’re not there to use in your data model, they’re there only to help with concurrency and resolving conflicts during replication.
+Keep in mind that Couchbase Lite is not a version control system and you must not use the versioning feature in your application.
+They’re there only to help with concurrency and resolving conflicts during replication.

 The reason that tombstone revisions exist is so that deletes can be sync'd to other databases.
 If revisions were simply deleted with a naive approach, then there would be no easy way to sync up with other databases that contained the revision.

 There is a special field in a revision's JSON called